lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>House Price Prediction</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/machine-learning/regression/linear-regression/US-housing-linear-regression.ipynb
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/regression/linear-regression/US-housing-linear-regression.ipynb)

 This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of the notebook is to predict US house prices based on a number of features: